johannesbjork/Synchrony-and-idiosyncrasy-in-the-gut-microbiome-of-wild-baboons/README.md

 #### Analyses

-Below you can find a brief description of the analyses in each **R Notebook**
+Below you can find a brief description of the analyses in each **R Notebook:**

 * `hierarchical_smooths.Rmd:` code to reproduce plots showing dynamics (in terms of smooth functions) over time at the population, group and host level.